Do not ask more than two questions in your next customer survey, experts suggest

-NPS is one of the most simple and preferred management tools that measures customer satisfaction with a company’s products and services.
+NPS is one of the most simple and preferred management tools that measure customer satisfaction with a company’s products and services.
 It is a customer loyalty metric developed in 2003 by management consultant Fred Reichheld of Bain & Company in collaboration with the company Satmetrix.
-NPS assesses to what extent a respondent would recommend a certain company, product or service to his friends, relatives or colleagues.
+NPS assesses to what extent a respondent would recommend a certain company, product or service to his friends, relatives, or colleagues.
 The concept seems to have worked which is why NPS has been adopted by more than two-thirds of Fortune 1000 companies.

 According to Severson, there’s a good reason behind NPS being a two questions survey.
-He says that including additional questions would “complicate the simplicity of it, you'll pay the price in effectiveness.”
+He says that including additional questions would “complicate the simplicity of it, you'll pay the price ineffectiveness.”
 Indeed, the decrease in the overall response rate for each additional question is massive.
 A drop in a response rate of 30-50 percent could prove the whole exercise futile.
 So this means that there’s a good chance that adding even one question to the standard two of NPS, could bring down your responses to half.

 Brevity is important

-The key here is to keep it short, quick and relevant.
-The aim of any customer survey is to gain actionable information from customers that can be used by the company to improve their products and services.
+The key here is to keep it short, quick, and relevant.
+The aim of any customer survey is to gain actionable information from customers that can be used by the company to improve its products and services.
 Keeping the survey short and to the point is the only way to avoid customers getting distracted and quitting halfway.
 Too many questions are most likely to defeat the flow and subsequently cause a drop in response rate.
 Therefore trimming off the trivial and sticking to the fundamental questions is the only way to come away with the key insights from any customer survey.